AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/visualizations/unlocking-insights-with-histograms.md

     ![Histogram 4](assets/histogram-4.png)

 As you can see, histograms not only have their own uses, but they also deepen the insight you gain from an average.
-They're an out-of-the-box visualization in Adobe Analytics and easy to create.
+They're an out-of-the-box visualization in [!DNL Adobe] [!DNL Analytics] and easy to create.
 Hopefully, these use cases are helpful to you or spark some inspiration.
 Happy visualizing!

 ## Author